How does this medication work? What will it do for me?

-- are allergic to follitropin beta or to any of the ingredients of the medication
+- are allergic to follitropin beta or any ingredients of the medication

 - are pregnant or breast-feeding

-- have conditions where pregnancy can or should not occur (e.g., malformation of sexual organs or fibroid tumours of the uterus)
+- have conditions where pregnancy cannot or should not occur (e.g., malformation of sexual organs or fibroid tumours of the uterus)

 - have heavy or irregular vaginal bleeding of unknown cause